 As the meaning of the name suggests, experimentation with ingredients is to be expected.
 While the basic okonomiyaki is delicious, as its popularity as street food throughout Japan attests, experimenting with different ingredients is encouraged.

 In this version, substituting some of the fresh cabbage with kimchi adds a funky fermented note.
-The scallops worked well too – their smooth subtle flavour complimenting the custardy batter.
+The scallops worked well too – their sweet subtle flavour complimenting the custardy batter.

 Some of the ingredients in this kimchi okonomiyaki recipe may be unfamiliar.
 The following notes may be useful: